SOQL vs SOSL: When to Use Each (with 15 Real-World Query Examples)

 When SOSL is genuinely faster

-In benchmarks on a 50M-row org, SOSL beats SOQL LIKE '%foo%' by 10–100×.
-The reason: LIKE with a leading wildcard cannot use a database index.
-The DB scans the whole table.
-SOSL uses the search index, which is built specifically for this.
+In benchmarks on a fifty-million-row org, SOSL beats SOQL LIKE '%foo%' by ten to one hundred times.
+The reason is mechanical.
+LIKE with a leading wildcard cannot use a database index, so the database scans the entire table to evaluate every row.
+SOSL uses the search index, which is built specifically for this kind of substring lookup and stores the tokens in a structure designed for fast text retrieval.
+The gap widens as the table grows, because index lookups are roughly logarithmic while full scans are linear.

 Encrypted field gotcha

-If you have Salesforce Shield Platform Encryption on a field, SOQL filtering on that field gets very slow.
-The platform must decrypt rows in memory before filtering.
-SOSL on encrypted fields is sometimes blocked entirely depending on the field type.
+If you have Salesforce Shield Platform Encryption on a field, SOQL filtering on that field becomes very slow.
+The platform must decrypt rows in memory before it can evaluate the filter, which means even a query that looks selective on paper degrades to a full scan.
+SOSL on encrypted fields is sometimes blocked entirely depending on the field type, because the search index cannot store decrypted tokens for protected data.

-Dynamic SOQL/SOSL lets you build the query at runtime in Apex.
-Use it when the user is choosing fields, objects, or filters at runtime (search builders, report customizers).
+Dynamic SOQL and SOSL let you build the query as a string at runtime in Apex.
+Use it when the user is choosing fields, objects, or filters at runtime (search builders, report customizers, admin-configurable reports).
+For everything else, prefer static queries, because static queries get compile-time validation against your schema and dynamic queries do not.

 // Dynamic SOQL